 Home Learning Projects - Class teachers will send home ideas for home learning projects each half term.
-We encourage parents/carers and children to find time to complete a project together and to bring them in at any time during the half term or after each holiday.
-Children will have the opportunity to share their home learning projects in class, whole school assemblies and as part of displays.
+We encourage parents/carers and children to find time to complete a project together and to upload a picture or video to Seesaw.

-Please enquire at the school office for a full of our Home Learning Policy.
+Please enquire at the school office for a full copy of our Home Learning Policy.